bandirevanth/TicTacToe_Chess/README.md

-# Chess + TicTacToe
+# Chess x TicTacToe
-_A fusion of classic Tic Tac Toe with chess-inspired design and logic._
+_A fusion of classic Tic Tac Toe with chess-inspired design._

 ---